mlmartone/DnDWiki2/src/site/notes/Session Notes/Chapter 6.md

 - Feannag downed Alduin with a stun-sneak attack combo and went in to finish the job as Nira's' house exploded in flame around them
 - Nira, enraged by the loss of her house, blasted Gabriella with a lightning bolt to knock her unconscious
 - The party left Feannag to his grim work as paladins surrounded the burning house and they flew off into the night
-- Onboard the bush introduces itself as the Garlicle and says its grandmother, the hag, had planted it there
+- Onboard the bush introduced itself as [[People/Grey Hawk Citizens/The Garlicle\|The Garlicle]] and says its grandmother, the hag, had planted it there
 - Void said that they needed to dock and make repairs and Nira suggested the moon where Void mentioned there was a spaceport on the far side
-- They also mentioned that they should avoid any lunar dragons at all costs as the party ascended above the world and into the unknown
+- They also mentioned that they should avoid any lunar dragons at all costs as the party ascended above the world and into the unknown of Wildspace
 ### Session 35
 *Ship's Log 0 (Seedtime 10) - Ship's Log 1*
-- Onboard the ship [[People/Player Characters/Wrenn Lingenhall\|Wrenn Lingenhall]] learned the controls and [[People/Player Characters/Aired Helelar\|Aired Helelar]] figured out how to manually control the grappling claw at the front
+- Onboard the ship [[People/Player Characters/Wrenn Lingenhall\|Wrenn Lingenhall]] learned the ship's controls and [[People/Player Characters/Aired Helelar\|Aired Helelar]] figured out how to manually control the grappling claw at the front
 - [[People/Player Characters/Nira\|Nira]] researched lunar dragons using the ship's library and found that they were xenophobic, aggressive, territorial, and love black-and-white imagery, especially silver metal and diamonds in their hordes
 - Aired got pulled into the orb and saw a huge destroyed moon with a burning village floating in the space as the pieces of the moon drifted apart slowly
 - Long Rest